 Opposes legislation to impose income tax on limited liability companies and subchapter S corporations.

-Supports glitch amendments of a technical, corrective and clarifying nature to Florida Statutes, Chapter 607 re: Corporations, Chapter 605 re: Limited Liability Companies, Chapter 617 re: Not For Profit Corporations and Chapter 620 re: Partnerships and Limited Partnerships.

 Opposes legislation that would transfer the functions of the Division of Corporations in the Department of State to the Department of Revenue.

 Opposes “sunset” of the Division of Corporations of the Department of State.